 Wednesday, September 21, 2011

 Stop.
 Don’t go running away on me after I mention the “b” word.
 It’s okay.
-Brussel.
+Brussels.
 Sprouts.

-This recipe is SUPER simple: ginger, garlic, brussel sprouts, salt, and a little crushed red pepper flakes.
+This recipe is SUPER simple: ginger, garlic, brussels sprouts, salt, and a little crushed red pepper flakes.
 That is it, my friends!

 Please don’t be afraid.
 These little bites of gold will knock your socks off!